lingz/meteor-reactive-class/README.md

 posts = Post.fetch({commentsCount: {"$gte": 2}});
 ```

-#### Creating an object for the DB
+### Creating an object for the DB
 Use `.create(callback)` which has the same signature as `.insert()` to
 instantiate a new object and put it into the database straight away, in one
 step.
 This has the same asynchronosity behavior as `.put()`, where it will
-appear to complete instantly but is in fact asnychronous until it receives
+appear to complete instantly but might fail when validating against the server
-acknowledgement from the server that the record successfully inserted.
-Use
-`.exists()` to check if it exists in the database.
+Use `.exists()` to reactively check if it exists in the database.

 ```javascript
 var newPost = Post.create({name: "New Post"});